 The secret to producing a crispy pizza crust lies in the quality of heat.
 Pizzerias use a brick oven that distributes heat evenly.
 Unless you have the facilities to build a pizza oven in the backyard, the home alternative is to use a pizza stone.

 In this guide, you will learn the concepts of using a pizza stone and their features to help you find the best pizza stone for your baking needs.
-Don’t forget to check out our best pizza peel reviews for options to transfer your stone from oven to tabletop safely.
+Don’t forget to check out our best pizza peel reviews for options to transfer your pizza or stone from oven to tabletop safely.

 Top 5 Best Pizza Stones